WhiteWellpappe/Wormi/README.md

 The official [WgD] Discord Bot under development by White Worm

-This rep is to gain experience with GitHub function.
+This repo is to gain experience with GitHub functions and GitHub Desktop.

 Currently ignored:
 config.ini,
 pics/*
+__pycache__